GregUtas/robust-services-core/README.md

 RSC is currently developed using Visual Studio 2017.
 If that is also your development environment, the _.vcxproj_ (project) files in this repository should already provide most of the build instructions that you need.
+The Windows build options used for RSC are described [here](/docs/RSC-Windows-Build-Options.md).

 ## Running the executable